hpcugent/vsc-base/README.md

 - __startlogdaemon.py__ : Script that will start the logdaemon for  you and set environment variables for fancylogger.

 # License
-VSC-tools is made available under the GNU General Public License (GPL) version 2.
+vsc-base is made available under the GNU General Public License (GPL) version 2.

 # Acknowledgements
-VSC-tools was created with support of [Ghent University](http://www.ugent.be/en), the [Flemish Supercomputer Centre (VSC)](https://vscentrum.be/nl/en), the [Hercules foundation and the Department of Economy](http://www.herculesstichting.be/in_English), and [the Department of Economy, Science and Innovation (EWI)](http://www.ewi-vlaanderen.be/en).
+vsc-base was created with support of [Ghent University](http://www.ugent.be/en), the [Flemish Supercomputer Centre (VSC)](https://vscentrum.be/nl/en), the [Hercules foundation and the Department of Economy](http://www.herculesstichting.be/in_English), and [the Department of Economy, Science and Innovation (EWI)](http://www.ewi-vlaanderen.be/en).